ohSnapDude/pinePhoneDocumentation/readme.md

 ## My phone specs

-The pinephone is a postmarketOS community edition, containing 3GB memory, Allwinner64 CPU, 32GB storage with some micro SD cards coming in the mail late (thanks amazon >:) )
+The pinephone is a postmarketOS community edition, containing 3GB memory, Allwinner64 CPU, 32GB storage with some micro SD cards coming in the mail late (thanks amazon >:) ).

+*Update -* Amazon failed to deliver the packages in the first place so I bought the sd cards from the nearest office depot.

 ## Status of becoming a daily driver